The Music of Forgetting

 As my popularity grew and fame pursued me, I grew many disguises.
 I answered questions with questions and gave answers so enigmatic that no one understood me.
 I didn’t understand myself much of the time since more and more I said whatever popped out of my mouth, but this delighted me.
 I laughed a lot and stopped taking myself seriously.
 I kept forgetting more and more and my poetry and music seemed to come from some unbidden place.
 I guess you could call it intuition.
 But I’d often forget the lyrics and have to improvise.
 That became so enjoyable that even when I remembered the lyrics I would change them just for fun.
 The audience hated this, but I didn’t care.
 Forgetting became my musical forte and over time I realized that it must permeate my life and so I became a genius at active, conscious forgetting.

 I even forget why I am writing this.
 Perhaps it is to remind myself to forget what I have seen on my return to the island.
 To write about it as a form of exorcism.
 It is all so utterly changed.
 To see all these poor players on the stage of self, so serious and self-absorbed makes me want to never return, to fly away.
 I ask myself how can I ever forget the images of all those shaking, flabby buttocks staring me in the face.
 Maybe if their cameras captured their asses, they would reconsider showing them.
-As for me, to paraphrase a wise man, if you gaze too long into an ass, the ass gazes also into you.
+As for me, to paraphrase a wise man, if you gaze too long into an ass, the ass gazes back into you.

 I should work on my music, so I can simply soar like a sea bird on the up notes and dance down with the swaying palms, and in the playing I will forget everything and be lost in the celestial music.